 Fire Alarm Systems

-KDS Fire & Security are committed to ensuring that all of our customers choose Fire alarm systems that are most suitable for their particular needs.
+At KDS Fire & Security we are committed to ensuring that all of our customers choose Fire alarm systems that are most suitable for their particular needs.
 We have a depth of industry experience which enables us to help you make the right choice.

 Whether you are considering a conventional, addressable or wireless fire alarm system please be aware that maintenance of these systems is required to ensure compliance with the Irish Fire Standard IS:3218-2013 and the systems must be tested on site upto four times per year.